A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: A nonmonotone extrapolated proximal gradient-subgradient algorithm

-Moreover, for any $\rho>0$, since $\bm{x}^*$ is an accumulation point of $\{\bm{x}^k\}$, there exist infinitely many iterates from this sequence lying within the neighborhood $\mathcal{B}_{\rho}(\bm{x}^*)$.
+Moreover, for any $\rho>0$, since $\bm{x}^*$ is an accumulation point of $\{\bm{x}^k\}$, there exist infinitely many iterates in $\mathcal{B}_{\rho}(\bm{x}^*)$.
 With these preparations, we will prove the desired result by contradiction and divide the proof into four steps.